cldf-datasets/barlowhandandfive/README.md

 ### Forms

-Words for the concepts 'five' and 'hand' in Austronesian languages have been collected from four datasets described in the [ContributionTable](cldf/contributions.csv).
-Since forms were aggregated on language level (with forms for dialects taken as forms for the parent language) and across datasets, often more than one form per language and concept was attested.
+Words for the concepts ‘five’ and ‘hand’ in Austronesian languages have been collected from four datasets, described in the [ContributionTable](cldf/contributions.csv).
+Since some entries in these datasets contain multiple forms for a single concept, and since forms were aggregated at the language level (with forms for dialects taken as forms for the parent language) and across datasets, often more than one form per concept in a given language was attested.
-If multiple forms were attested, one was chosen so as to maximize potential for colexification.
+If multiple forms were attested, one was chosen so as to maximize the potential for finding colexification.
 In other words, the pair of forms selected for a language is the one closest to exhibiting full colexification (or, failing that, partial colexification).
-The decision was made so as to minimize "false negatives" (i.e., cases where there could appear to be *no* colexification of the two concepts, but only because there are, e.g., two synonyms for 'hand' in a given language and the particular dataset chose the "wrong" one).
+The decision was made so as to minimize “false negatives” (i.e., cases where there could appear to be *no* colexification of the two concepts, but only because there are, e.g., two synonyms for ‘hand’ in a given language and the particular dataset chose the “wrong” one).

 ### Features

-Based on the words for 'five' and 'hand' collected in the [FormTable](cldf/forms.csv) and the inferred replacement events (described below), six features have been coded, with values reported in the [ValueTable](cldf/values.csv).
+Based on the words for ‘five’ and ‘hand’ collected in the [FormTable](cldf/forms.csv), six features have been coded, with values reported in the
+[ValueTable](cldf/values.csv).
+A seventh feature details the types of numeral systems found in the languages in this dataset; it derives from Barlow (2023) “Papuan-Austronesian contact and the spread of numeral systems in Melanesia”, updated to reflect the changes in classifications between Glottolog versions 4.7 and 5.0.
 The distribution of values for these features can be investigated using [geographical maps](maps/README.md).